-We welcome proposals for unconventional formats (especially those that would work well in a ninety-minute session), such as a book review panel or a focused discussion on a particular textual passage or ritual practice.
-We also encourage proposals that may be cosponsored with other Program Units.
+We welcome proposals for unconventional panel formats (especially those that would work well in a ninety-minute session), such as a book review panel or a focused discussion on a particular textual passage or ritual practice.
+We also encourage proposals that may be cosponsored with other AAR Sections, Groups, or Seminars.